 The Executive Editorial Board (Executive Board) manages the Law Journal.
-The Executive Board positions include: Editor In Chief, Executive Editor, Articles Editor(s), Notes & Comments Editor(s), and the Managing Editor.
+The Executive Board positions include: Editor-In-Chief, Executive Editor, Articles Editor(s), Notes & Comments Editor(s), Publication Editor, and the Managing Editor.
 The prior year’s Executive Board elects current Executive Board members.
 Third year students who do not serve on the Executive Board serve as Senior Editors.
 The Senior Editors directly supervise the editing and critiquing work of Associate Editors on the Law Journal’s lead articles.
 The Associate Editors positions include: Stylistic Editor(s), Footnotes Editor(s), Sources Editor(s) and/or Final Editor(s) or any other position deemed necessary by the Senior Editor.

 Satisfaction of Seminar Requirement

-Students who serve two years on the Law Journal in an acceptable fashion and who write a publishable note may substitute that service for the two-credit Seminar Requirement in their third year.
+Students who serve two years on the Law Journal (at least one year on the Executive Board), meet the Successful Service requirement, and who write a note of publishable quality (in either their second year or third year) may substitute that service for the two-credit Seminar Requirement in their third year.

 Information for Authors (Article Submissions)

 The Appalachian Journal of Law encourages the submission of unsolicited manuscripts for publication.
-Manuscript submissions should be double-spaced, Times New Roman, 12-point font, 1” margin, text aligned to the left (except for headings) on letter size paper and an electronic copy forwarded, by flash/thumb drive or email (Microsoft Word preferred) to firstname.lastname@example.org or the Senior Articles Editor (see below); citations should be in footnote form.
-The text and citations of the Appalachian Journal of Law should generally conform to the current ALWD Citation Manual (Apsen L. & Bus.) and The Redbook: A Manual on Legal Style.
+Manuscript submissions should be double-spaced, Times New Roman, 12-point font, 1” margin, text aligned to the left (except for headings) to our Scholastica page at https://appalachian.scholasticahq.com/, or by email (Microsoft Word preferred) to firstname.lastname@example.org.
+The text and citations of the Appalachian Journal of Law should generally conform to the current editions of The Bluebook: A Uniform System of Citation and The Redbook: A Manual on Legal Style.